16. Debugging

 • inconsistent("1", "1") returns "11"

-• It may seem obvious that one should just not call the function with the wrong argument types
+• It may seem obvious to just avoid the wrong argument types

-• But also consider reading input from the user, and how Python’s input returns a string, even if the inputs are numbers
+• But remember that Python’s input returns a string, even if the user typed digits

 16.3.
 Logic errors